isomerpages/nlb-biblioasia/pages/Key Milestones in the History of Cathay Cinema.md

 ![cathay 2006 facade](/images/Cathay/cathay%202006%20facade.jpg)
 <div style="background-color: white;">Cathay Building, 2022. <i>Photo by and courtesy of Soh Gek Han</i>.</div>

-In 2006, The Cathay reopened with as a shopping mall and an eight-hall multiplex –  including Picturehouse, which had first opened in 1990 to feature art films.[^17]
+In 2006, The Cathay reopened with a shopping mall and an eight-hall multiplex –  including Picturehouse, which had first opened in 1990 to feature art films.[^17]

 In 2017, entertainment company mm2 Asia acquired all of Cathay’s cinema operations, including Cathay Cineplex, in a $230 million deal.
 Cathay Organisation sold off only its cinema business and continued to own the Cathay Building and Cathay Cineleisure Orchard mall.[^18]